 Grenville returned to England, leaving behind a small detachment of fifteen men both to maintain an English presence and to protect Raleigh’s claim to Roanoke Island.

 The master pilot of the fleet refused to let the colonists return to the ships, insisting that they establish the new colony on Roanoke rather than the Chesapeake Bay destination.
-The new colonists re-established relations with the Croatoan and other local tribes – except for those with whom the earlier colonists had with.
+The new colonists re-established relations with the Croatoan and other local tribes.

 White was unable to find a ship to return to the colony because England was at war with Spain, and every seaworthy ship was claimed to fight the Spanish Armada.